 b) Remove older jobs

 Recruiters usually look for jobs done in the last 10 years.
 If you have jobs done earlier, remove them as they wouldn’t add much value and could help the recruiter guess your age range based on the dates.
-Removing completely unrelated jobs would also save you from being considered as the ‘one with too much experience’.
+Removing completely unrelated jobs would also save you from being considered the ‘one with too much experience’.

 c) Reach out to the decision-makers directly